 |S16 Arlberg Tunnel|

 - Motorists with an annual Austrian vignette receive a substantial discount when buying annual sectional toll passes.
-For example, we buy the Brenner pass toll ticket because we regularly hike or ski in the Stubai Valley or take day trips to South Tyrol.
+For example, we buy the Brenner pass toll ticket because we regularly hike or ski on the Stubai Glacier or take day trips to South Tyrol.

 Only 2% of Austrian drivers are caught without a vignette.